John Hunter (surgeon): Literary references

 Hunter was the basis for the character Jack Tearguts in William Blake's 1784 unfinished satirical novel, An Island in the Moon.
 He is a principal character in Hilary Mantel's 1998 novel, The Giant, O'Brien.
 Hunter is mentioned by Dr Moreau in Chapter XIV of H. G. Wells's The Island of Doctor Moreau (1896).
 He appears in the play Mr Foote's Other Leg (2015) as a friend of the actor Samuel Foote.

 In Imogen Robertson's 2009 novel, Instruments of Darkness, anatomist Gabriel Crowther advises an acquaintance to seek refuge at his friend Hunter's home for the young Earl of Sussex's party from deadly pursuers released during the Gordon Riots; leopards in Hunter's menagerie killed the would-be assassins, and he envisaged their bodies' dissection.
 In Jessie Greengrass's novel, Sight, she intercuts her story with the biography of Hunter and other scientists who have dedicated their lives to analysing light and transparency.

 His Leicester Square house is said to have been the inspiration for the home of Dr Jekyll of Robert Louis Stevenson's 1886 novel The Strange Case of Dr Jekyll and Mr Hyde.

 Memorials

-The John Hunter Clinic of the Chelsea and Westminster Hospital in London is named after him, as are the John Hunter Hospital in Newcastle, Australia and the Hunterian Neurosurgical Laboratory of the Johns Hopkins Hospital.
+The John Hunter Clinic of the Chelsea and Westminster Hospital in London is named after him, and the Hunterian Neurosurgical Laboratory of the Johns Hopkins Hospital.

-His birthplace in Long Calderwood, Scotland, has been preserved as Hunter House Museum.
+His birthplace in Long Calderwood, Scotland, was preserved as Hunter House Museum.
+The house is now converted into the Hunter House Coffee Shop, run by the neighbouring Calderwood Baptist Church, with many of the original features still on display.

 There had been a bust of Hunter in Leicester Square until the 2010–12 redesign of the square.